hbajwa1/Text_Analysis/README.md

 chances of error and bias, I decided to use text analysis in `R` to create this classification.

+## Text Analysis

+The OES data contains information on occupations for all NAICS industries across all metropolitan regions in the U.S. I want to analyze the `OCC_TITLE` variable in the dataset and isolate Construction and Real Estate job types only.
+I use `tidytext` package for this analysis.

 ``` r
 oes_data <- read.csv("Data/oes_data.csv")